 The Red Lion Inn, Kilsby 1887 : photo from Jean McLaughlin www.photohistory-sussex.co.uk/UckfieldphtgrsAG.htm

 The Leatherland Name

 Leatherland is a relatively rare surname.
-The Office of National Statistics database based on modern census records contains over one million different surnames.
-In this database there are only 947 people with the surname Leatherland.
-The name is 6,915th in the rank of surname popularity.
+The Office of National Statistics database based on modern census records contains over one million different surnames, but only 947 people with the surname Leatherland.
+The name ranks 6,915th in terms of surname popularity.
 Using the spelling Letherland gives a further 53 people and Litherland 1,286.
 Compare this with more common surnames.
 My own surname (Richards) produces 75,000 people.
 Johnson gives you 179,731.

-For anyone with ancestors in Northants, I would recommend Alan Clarke and Marilyn Ponting's thorough parish register indexes of the county.
+For anyone with ancestors in Northants, Alan Clarke's parish register indexes are very useful.
 Browsing them is fascinating and throws up all sorts of interesting entries.
 For example, in their pre-1700 Marriage Index you will find the marriage of "Mr Peter Le Noir Un Trompette Des Gardes Du Roi"to Mary Watts of Northampton in Brixworth in 1683.
 The bridegroom's French name translates roughly as Black Peter a Trumpet of the Guards of the King !!
 Nothing to do with Leatherlands but there is no doubt an intriguing story behind this mysterious Frenchman (or perhaps the vicar was drunk ! )

 The Northants Militia lists are an excellent source.
 I have also made some use of the National Archives indexes.